The z-DM distribution of fast radio bursts: Neglected effects

 \subsection{Fine sensitivity effects}

 The precise sensitivity of an incoherent FRB search to an FRB depends not only on the `coarse' effects of effective pulse width, but also the exact alignment of a burst with the time--frequency binning of the data compared to the FRB arrival time, and the DMs which are searched compared to the exact DM of the FRB.
-This effect is analysed by \citet{Keanefluence} for early FRB search methods, finding fluctuations of up to $\pm$15\%, although in current FRB search methods fluctuations are essentially zero.
+This effect is analysed by \citet{Keanefluence} for early FRB search methods, finding fluctuations of up to $\pm$15\%, although in current FRB search methods fluctuations are at the level of a few percent.
 This was also found to be the case for an internal investigation into the CRAFT FRB searches with ASKAP for \citet{Shannonetal2018}, with fluctuations of $\pm$3\%.
 Such effects are thus ignored in this work, and likely should be in all future works.

 The presence of radio-frequency interference (RFI) during observations can result in a loss of effective bandwidth --- and hence sensitivity --- via vetoed frequency channels; loss of effective observing time if the RFI results in FRBs being completely unobservable; and reduced sensitivity to FRBs in a certain parameter space (particularly low-DM or high-width FRBs).
 The sensitivity of ASKAP to such effects has been studied using pulsar calibration observations by \citet{James2019cSensitivity}, finding a typical 10\% loss of effective observation time and $\sim$10\% fluctuation in sensitivity.